Homefront: The Revolution

 Homefront: The Revolution is a first-person shooter video game developed by Dambuster Studios.
 The game was published by Deep Silver for Microsoft Windows, PlayStation 4 and Xbox One in May 2016.
-It is the reboot/sequel to Homefront.
+It is a re-imagining of the premise of Homefront.
 Homefront: The Revolution takes place in 2029 in an alternate timeline, following the protagonist Ethan Brady as he joins a resistance movement against the army of a North Korean occupation in the city of Philadelphia.

 Homefront: The Revolution received mixed reviews upon release, with critics mostly praising the open world and weapon customization system, while criticizing the narrative, characters, and gunplay, as well as the technical issues for hampering the overall experience.

 Gameplay

 Homefront: The Revolution is a first-person shooter game set in an open world environment with many districts to explore.
 The player can scavenge for supplies to modify weapons and equipment.
 The Korean People's Army (KPA) weapons are all fingerprint-locked and as such they have a sizeable advantage over the resistance.
 There are side missions where the player will be called off to carry out tasks like assassinating a high-ranking KPA general or steal a KPA drone.
 Another new feature introduced is the enhanced ability to modify weapons such as adding a fore-grip or a sight in the middle of a firefight or to convert a rifle to a Light Machine Gun and vice versa.

-Philadelphia is split into three districts.
-The Green Zone is the affluent area where at the center of the city the KPA is at its strongest, they are also where the invaders are at their most comfortable: they have running water, a stable power supply, and their fortifications make green zones one of the safest places in the city.
+Philadelphia is split into three districts: The Green Zone is the affluent area where at the center of the city the KPA is at its strongest, they are also where the invaders are at their most comfortable: they have running water, a stable power supply, and their fortifications make green zones one of the safest places in the city.

 The second district is the Yellow Zone, which is the ghetto area where most of the population live.
 Patrols happen frequently and it is very difficult for the rebels to navigate.
 The cluttered city streets are awash with patrols, scanner drones, and ever-watching cameras.
 Power and water are intermittent and overpopulation has forced people into slum-like tent cities.
 The Red Zone is the bombed-out suburban area of Philadelphia that is full of ruins and rubble; it is also where the resistance is at its strongest.
 While the KPA presence is still heavy, players will run into resistance troops, weapon caches, and traps set up to take out enemy patrols.
 The landscape is barren, though.
 Heavy shelling and frequent street battles have left most of the buildings in rubble and there is a constant haze of brick dust.
 It is the Forbidden Zone, so if the KPA catch anyone out there, they will shoot on sight — and call in back-up.

 Unlike the first Homefront, which features a competitive multiplayer mode, The Revolution features a four-player cooperative multiplayer mode.
 This mode, known as the "Resistance" mode, is separated from the main campaign and has its own characters, progression, classes and perks.